MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-09-11-attribute-bindings.md

 [![Attribute Bindings]({{ images }}/attribs-to-create-attrib-bindings.png)]({{ images }}/attribs-to-create-attrib-bindings.png)

 we would expect that the `f@pscale` attribute is scaled by some random number, and the curves will change shape.

-But what happens if they don't want to do any extra scaling, and they didn't specify any attribute?
+But what happens if the user doesnt' want to do any extra scaling, and they didn't specify any attribute?
 If no attribute is provided, and the binding is left blank or the attribute doesn't exist we wind up with a bit of an issue...

 [![Scales are Zero]({{ images }}/zero-scales.gif)]({{ images }}/zero-scales.gif)

 All the scales are now zero!
 Well that's not really what we want... if the user doesn't specify an attribute (or if it doesn't exist), we should carry on and happily apply just the randomized value to the thickness.
 Let's modify the code a bit:

 ```c